 Use a fine strainer or a mesh sugar shaker to sift in the cocoa powder to ensure that there are no clumps.

-Whisk in the cocoa powder and add chocolate, sugar, and vanilla extract.
+Whisk in the cocoa powder and make sure to break up any tiny clumps if they form.
+Add chocolate and sugar.
 Slowly continue whisking as chocolate is melts and incorporates into milk.

 Take off heat and serve.